Back to blog

 Make sure the source parameter is set to amazon_bestsellers and the parse parameter is set to True.
 Feel free to adjust other parameters to your preference.

-Next, let’s extract the data we need from the retrieved results.
+Next, let's extract data from the retrieved results.

 return [